evaera/roblox-animation-transfer/README.md

 This tool was born out of necessity because unlike other asset types on Roblox, animations can only be used in games with the same owner as the animation.

 ## Usage
+**Pro-tip:** These examples show the command prefixed by `npx`, which allows you to run it without needing to install the package directly.
+As long as you have [node.js and npm](https://nodejs.org/en/) installed, you can just run these commands and they'll *just work*.

+### .ROBLOSECURITY
+In order to upload animations, the `.ROBLOSECURITY` login cookie from Roblox.com is required.
+The account that the cookie belongs to must have permission to upload animations on the destination group.
+It is recommended that you use an alternate account for this process.

 ### Animation List Files
 This tool operates on text files that contain lists of animations.
 This tool has the ability to generate these files from an owner, in addition to reading them.